 Blogging for me is a learning experience.
 I have continued doing it all these years because I continue to find new things to interest me.
 What readers should make of all this, I can't imagine.

 My day job was as a systems analyst for the Bechtel Corporation where I designed the Bechtel Procurement System.
+My father was an engineer, so I felt much more at home at Bechtel than I ever had in classical music.
 When I began this blog, I was still working, but now I am retired.
 In my middle sixties I sang "In my life" at a wake.
+The words were relevant.

 Oh.
 And I belong to Mensa.